jedrzejginter/pathy/README.md

 ### Thanks to

-A big shout-out to [username] who gave back the package name to me ❤️
+A big shout-out to [Richard Hoffman](https://www.npmjs.com/~coverslide) who donated this package name ❤️

 ## Installation